mxdara/mxdara/README.md

 👨‍🚀 **About me:**

-- 🌱 I’m currently learning ML OPS
+- 🌱 I’m currently learning ML OPS and stable diffussion
 - 🔭 I am very interested in Generative adversarial networks
 - :musical_note: :fog:
 - ⚽
 - 📫 How to reach me: